How to Spot Fake Red Wing Shoes: A Complete Guide to Authenticity and Durability

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

 There’s no worse feeling than buying a pair of Red Wing shoes only to find out they are fake.
-All the excitement disappears as you wonder why you didn’t learn how to spot fake Red Wing shoes.
+All the excitement disappears as you wonder why you didn’t learn to spot fake Red Wing shoes.

 While Red Wing is famous for its leather boots, this brand has expanded into athletic footwear and specialist shoes designed for outdoor work.
 It’s a brand that ticks almost every box, from hiking boots to Oxfords and waterproof work shoes.

-Where are Red Wing Shoes Made?
+Where Are Red Wing Shoes Manufactured?
+A Breakdown of Locations

 Being an American-founded company is enshrined into Red Wing’s DNA.
 While you’ll see the ‘made in the USA’ tagline on most of the brand’s marketing, not all their shoes are made domestically.